Robert Powell

-His distinctive voice has become well known as a narrator of documentaries, especially in World War II documentaries including World War II in HD Colour, Hitler's Bodyguard, The Story of the Third Reich and Secrets of World War II.
+Powell's distinctive voice has become well known as a narrator of documentaries, especially those concerning the Second World War, including World War II in HD Colour, Hitler's Bodyguard, The Story of the Third Reich and Secrets of World War II.

-Powell has been nominated for a BAFTA Award and won a Best Actor Award from the Venice Film Festival.
+Powell was nominated for a Best Actor BAFTA TV Award for Jesus of Nazareth in 1978 and won a Best Actor award at the Venice Film Festival for his performance in the film Imperative in 1982.

 Early life

 Powell was born in Salford, Lancashire, the son of Kathleen (née Davis) and John Wilson Powell.
-He was educated at Manchester Grammar School (then a direct grant grammar school), and studied law at the University of Manchester.
+He was educated at Manchester Grammar School (which was then a direct grant grammar school), and studied law at the University of Manchester.
+He has an elder brother, Henry (Harry).